-This formula is very efficient, because it calculates the number of tilings in O(nm) time, but since the answer is a product of real numbers, a practical problem in using the formula is how to store the intermediate results accurately.
+This formula is very efficient, because it calculates the number of tilings in O(nm) time, but since the answer is a product of real numbers, a problem when using the formula is how to store the intermediate results accurately.

-$^2$ Surprisingly, this formula was discovered in 1961 by two research teams [43, 66] that worked independently.
+&lt;sup>2Surprisingly, this formula was discovered in 1961 by two research teams [43, 67] that worked independently.